Daintree Rainforest Hikes, the Great Barrier Reef and other stunning places

 Waterfalls Circuit

-On the way back to Cairns, we visited the Millaa Millaa Waterfalls, which are near the town of Millaa Millaa, about 45 minutes from Atherton.
+First, we visited the Millaa Millaa Waterfalls, which are near the town of Millaa Millaa, about 45 minutes from Atherton.
 The falls are surrounded by lush rainforest and have a nice picnic area.
 It is a nice place for taking photos or having a dip in the pool.

 The Ellinjaa Falls is another stunning waterfall along the Waterfalls Circuit.
-It is easily accessible and a perfect spot for a picnic or a refreshing swim.
+It’s easily accessible and a perfect spot for a picnic or a refreshing swim.

 Great Barrier Reef